National Bureau of Investigation (Philippines): History

 In 1947, as the Philippines struggled to recover from the ravages of war, criminality in all its forms increased dramatically, straining the meager resources of the newly reorganized police service in effectively combating sophisticated organized crime groups and the solution of complex crimes.
 Due to the increase of lawlessness in the land, DI personnel agitated for the conversion of the Division of Investigation into a bureau, believing that an enlarged, highly professional and better equipped bureau similar to that of the American Federal Bureau of Investigation was needed to effectively fight organized crime groups and solve crimes of a complex nature.

 In response, Congress filed House Bill No. 1162, from which Republic Act No. 157 originated.
 R.A.
 157 was approved by Congress and enacted into law on June 19, 1947, which renamed DI to the Bureau of Investigation (BI).
 On October 4, 1947, R.A.
 157 was amended by Executive Order No. 94 to change the name from BI to the National Bureau of Investigation.

+On June 12, 2023, Medardo de Lemos' term as NBI Director was extended.

+In 2019, NBI's original headquarters on Taft Avenue was declared by Manila LGU as condemned property.

+In March 2024, Filinvest Cyberparks, Inc. of Filinvest Land, Inc. leased for NBI' Main Office the four-building mixed-use development Filinvest Cyberzone Bay City, occupying nine floors (3rd-9th floors, Building C and 8th-9th floors, Building D).
+In November 2024, it relocated its temporary headquarters from VTech Tower, Gregorio Araneta Avenue corner Maria Clara street to Diosdado Macapagal Boulevard, Filinvest Cyberzone Bay City, Pasay, Philippines.